Luigi Capuana: In Rome

 In 1882 Capuana was appointed Professor of Italian literature at the Women's Teachers College in Rome, where he met the young Luigi Pirandello.
 He contributed to such prominent literary magazines as Fanfulla della domenica and Cronaca Bizantina and established close relationships with leading critics and writers like Gabriele D'Annunzio.

-In 1901 he published his masterpiece, Il marchese di Roccaverdina (The Marquis of Roccaverdina), the story of the descent into madness of a Sicilian marquis, who, having killed his mistress's husband out of jealousy, is gradually driven to insanity by the guilt he suffers.
-Both in Giacinta and in the more complex Il marchese di Roccaverdina, Capuana takes as his focus the psychology of a protagonist whose actions contest immutable social norms and who is destined to meet defeat in madness and death.
+In 1901 he published his masterpiece, The Marquis of Roccaverdina (Il marchese di Roccaverdina), the story of the descent into madness of a Sicilian marquis, who, having killed his mistress's husband out of jealousy, is gradually driven to insanity by the guilt he suffers.
+Both in Giacinta and in the more complex The Marquis of Roccaverdina, Capuana takes as his focus the psychology of a protagonist whose actions contest immutable social norms and who is destined to meet defeat in madness and death.

 Catania: work at university and death

 In 1902 Capuana was appointed professor of lexicography and statistics at the University of Catania.
 On April 23, 1908 he married the writer Adelaide Bernardini.
 Capuana died in Catania on November 29, 1915, shortly after Italy entered the First World War.
 His last literary works included Coscienze (1905), Nel paese di Zàgara (1910), and Gli Americani di Rabbato (1912).

 Capuana was a very prolific writer.
 In addition to his novels, he wrote collections of short stories (e.g. Le paesane, 1894), many very successful children's fables (e.g. C'era una volta, 1882; Scurpiddu, 1898), and several Sicilian-dialect plays (published collectively in Teatro dialettale siciliano, Palermo, 1911-12, vols.
 1-3; Catania, 1920-1, vols.
 4-5).
 Capuana's plays in standard Italian and in the Sicilian dialect include Giacinta (1888), an adaptation of his major novel; Malia (Enchantment, 1895); Il cavaliere Pidagna (1911).